David John Little

 David John Little KC (d.
-16 April 1984) was an Ulster Unionist Party politician in the Parliament of Northern Ireland, a barrister and county court judge.
+16 April 1984) was an Ulster Unionist Party politician in the Parliament of Northern Ireland, a barrister and a county court judge.

 Little was the son of Rev. Dr. James Little, erstwhile MP for County Down, and educated at Royal Belfast Academical Institution, St. Andrew's College, Dublin and later at Trinity College Dublin, where he graduated MA and LL.B.
 He was called to the Bar of Northern Ireland in 1938 and to the Inner Bar in 1963.